Call/WhatsAppText +1 (302) 613-4617

 Advanced Acting — Pantomime and Character Performance

-AM4 advances acting into pantomime—full-body character performance without dialogue—and more complex multi-character dialogue shots.
-Critique responses must now address performance choices at a sophisticated level: how staging supports the emotional beat, why a specific acting choice serves the story, and how you are applying principles from classic animation and live-action film reference.
+Full-body pantomime and more complex multi-character dialogue shots.
+Critique responses must address performance choices at a sophisticated level.
 AM4 is also when many students begin preparing internship applications and written materials for early studio outreach.

 AM 5 / Workshop 05